PlayeRom/flightgear-addon-menu-aggregator/README.md

 * **Automatic operation** – after installation, it requires no configuration; it automatically detects available add-ons and their menu positions.
 * **Clarity** – even with a large number of add-ons installed, FlightGear's main menu remains clear and consistent.

+## Disadvantages

+* You need to make 2 more clicks to perform an action from the add-on menu.

 ## How it works

 When FlightGear starts, this add-on scans all installed extensions (add-ons) and captures their menu definitions.
 It then creates a new "Add-ons" section in the main menu, grouping all found entries by source.
 The original add-ons menu items are then removed from the FlightGear menu bar.
 All original actions (Nasal commands, XML commands, etc.) continue to function.